Mr-the-beginner/NewFox/README.md

 >
 > Toggled-on the weather widget then enable the file again (restore the file).
 >
-> The running knight is also only get shown in the currect position if the firefox is fullscreen, if not it will be displaced (i will fix it someday 😇)
+> The running knight is also only get shown in the currect position if the firefox is maximized and have the fullscreen, if not it will be displaced (i will fix it someday 😇)

 > [!TIP]
 > Now available at ([https://firefoxcss-store.github.io/](https://firefoxcss-store.github.io/themes/newfox/))